laconbass/iai-oop/README.md

 **Constructor**: Forgot the "class" concept.
 Let's call things by their name.
 Javascript does not have the traditional classes as other OOP languages do.
-It has *constructors* instead.
-This way of OOP for javascript is called Classical inheritance by its similarity with the traditional concept of classes.
-Let's clarify the concept of constructor with an
+It has *`constructors`* instead.
+This way of OOP for javascript is called *Classical inheritance* by its similarity with the traditional concept of classes.
+The following example clarify what are we talking about:
-example:

     function MyConstructor(){
       // object initialization